What is Responsible Conduct of Research?

 The UT Office of Research & Engagement has partnered with the Collaborative Institutional Training Initiative (CITI) program to allow UT Knoxville affiliated researchers the opportunity to participate in online research ethics education.
 The CITI program is comprised of various learning modules, including several for RCR.

-The RCR Lunch & Learn workshop series will resume in Fall Semester 2016, renewed commitment to provide comprehensive and accessible training in Responsible Conduct of Research to our campus population.
-Six different topics in RCR will be offered, and there will be more than one opportunity to access the materials for each of them.
+The Office of Research Integrity holds workshops each semester as an element of its commitment to provide comprehensive and accessible training in Responsible Conduct of Research to our campus population.
+Different topics in RCR are discussed with more than one opportunity to access the materials for each of them.

 One of the most preventable forms of research misconduct is plagiarism or the perception of plagiarism.
 Plagiarism is defined as the use of another person’s ideas, processes, results, or words without giving appropriate credit.
 Occasionally early forms of plagiarism have similarities with errors in paraphrasing, improper citations, and/or failure to use quotations adequately.
 The University of Tennessee is committed to identifying preventable risks to our research faculty, staff, and students; and then availing critical resources and trainings to increase knowledge and build competencies related to the research record.